crystal-lang/crystal-book/docs/tutorials/basics/30_math.md

   (4 + 5) * 2
 ```

-!!! info
-    All the precedence rules are detailed in the [the Operator reference](../../syntax_and_semantics/operators.md#operator-precedence).
+INFO: All the precedence rules are detailed in the [the Operator reference](../../syntax_and_semantics/operators.md#operator-precedence).

 ### Number Methods